Work Study Program

 You should report your hours each week through the state’s online payroll system http://www.mass.gov/anf/employment-equal-access-disability/hr-policies/masshr/.
 Be sure to report your hours each Thursday, so that your supervisor has time to approve your hours before the payroll deadline.
 Reporting your hours late may result in your pay being delayed up to two weeks.

 It depends.
-Completing your required FWS paperwork quickly and completely will help us add you to the College payroll as quickly as possible.
-You should not start working before all of your paperwork is complete and returned to the Financial Aid Office.
+Completing your required FWS on-line documents quickly and completely will help Human Resources to add you to the College payroll as quickly as possible.
+You should not start working before all of your on-line step requirements are done.
 It can take up to three weeks for you to get your first paycheck.

 You and your supervisor have the most up-to-date information on how many hours you have worked and how much you have earned.
 If you have lost track, you can contact the financial aid office and they will give you an update, as of the most recent payroll report available.
 Keep in mind that this number may not include hours that have been reported after the last pay date and you will need to add those in to get a complete picture of your earnings.